 - 2 Tbsp cinnamon sugar

-- 1 piece of toast, grated or scraped with a knife (vegan variety)
+- 1 piece of (vegan) toast (grated or scraped with a knife)

-- Remove mixture from heat and stir in the vanilla extract, ½ tsp cinnamon and pinch xanthan gum.
+- Remove mixture from heat and stir in the vanilla extract, cinnamon and xanthan gum (optional).
 Whisk to combine.

 - Transfer to a glass bowl and refrigerate until cooled.
 I left mine in the refrigerator for 6-8 hours and covered it with plastic wrap once it was no longer steaming hot.